-&lt;sup>1A parallelotope is the generalization in N dimensions of a parallelepiped, while an orthotope is the generalization of the rectangle in N dimensions.
+1 A parallelotope is the generalization in N dimensions of a parallelepiped, while an orthotope is the generalization of the rectangle in N dimensions.

 Figure 1.
 Sketch of the unit cell employed in this work, with several parallel and coplanar dipoles that provide several degrees of freedom.